‘The Negligible Things Under Your Feet’ 2019

 I anticipated that there would be a residue of pieces that were not collected and they therefore added another element to the material history of the site perhaps to become a ‘find’ in the weeks, months or years afterwards.

-At the close of the show, what remains was collected by me to take onto another phase of re-assembly.
+At the close of the show, what remains was collected by me to take onto another phase by re-assembling into small clusters which were then cast in bronze.

-For the duration of a show, the shapes and forms in ‘The Negligible Things Under your Feet’, are merely items within a field called a ’dispersed sculpture’.
-After the show, certain of the remaining forms and fragments are selected and remade into small sculptures offered for sale which is, in effect, another move to distribute and disperse the items into contexts further and further afield.
+For the duration of a show, the shapes and forms in ‘The Negligible Things Under your Feet’, are merely items within a field I call a ’dispersed sculpture’.
+After the show, these forms, remade and recast into small sculptures, ('REMADES'),